ngroberts/Discradisca_antillarum/README.md

 ```

 ### Use quickview in HapHiC to estimate diploid chromosome number manually:
 We need to do this because we do not know the number of chromosomes.
-Also notice how we specify the chemistry of retsrtcion sites.
+Also notice how we specify the chemistry of restriction sites.
 We used Arima 4.5

 We also specify nchrs to be 0 because for quickview it disregards this value.